microp11/iridiumlive/README.md

 *Welcome to IridiumLive!*

 IridiumLive is a [Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-3.1) server application which allows for the real-time vizualization of the iridium satellites as they pass above your location.

 It is another tool which allows for the visualization of live data coming from gr-iridium.
+Will not work without it.

 You install the application in your local network, and use the browser to interact with it.

 #### Setup